 The industry now also offers a range of water taps which provide 98°C steaming hot and cold filtered water.
 This is one of the latest technologies offering a level of convenience that fits today’s busy lifestyles.

-This type of tap also consumes just 20% as much electricity than as heating water on a hob.
+This type of tap also consumes just 20% of the electricity used for heating water on a hob.
 Its uses are very wide-ranging: from making hot drinks to blanching vegetables, thawing frozen food, preparing pasta and rice, warming baby bottles and food and adding extra shine to silver.

 Toasting began as a method of prolonging the life of bread.
 It was a common activity in Roman times, and the origin of the word toast is ‘tostum’ the Latin for scorching or burning.